Ford Pro Telematics Enterprise Redesign at Scale

 • What’s costing us the most time or money?

-• Disconnected workflows across health, diagnostics, location, and driver behavior
+• Disconnected workflows across health, diagnostics, location, and driver behavior.
+Fragmented and overwhelming data/insights

 • Overwhelming data tables with no hierarchy or prioritization